 People may say that to be vegetarian or vegan is to follow a specialist diet, but I say, that it is to live in a responsible, compassionate, mindful way, which is optimal for everyone, whether for our health, or the impact we have on the world around us.
 To be simply vegetarian or vegan is not to be restricted in any way, the culinary landscape is vast, varied and wonderful.
 Simple food I find is best, but this does not mean boring, there is just so much choice!

 I have pages on the following specialist diets and food types to avoid for various health benefits, all of which I follow: an anti-inflammatory diet, a coeliac (celiac) diet, gluten-free (a discussion of whether to go gluten-free if not intolerant to gluten), avoiding deadly-nightshade family plants, a low-carb diet, lactose-free, what a plant-based diet involves, avoiding soya, and an elimination diet.
-Each page is a definition of what each diet involves, and also some resources for further research, which I have then collated on the resources page also.
+Each page is a definition of what each diet involves, and also some resources for further research.